strawberryfg/Senorita-HANDS19-Pose/README.md

 # Concluding remarks
-No implied shape model is enforced at any rate.
+No shape model is injected at any rate.
 No synthetic images are used either anyway.